Factsheet – CRPD, Optional Protocol and Inquiries

 What happens during an inquiry?

-- During an inquiry, the UN Committee investigates grave and systematic violations of the CRPD.
+- During an inquiry, the UN Committee investigates grave or systematic violations of the CRPD.

 - Grave violations are serious.
 They have negative effects on the rights and everyday lives of persons with disabilities important.